L'Wren Scott leaves $9-million estate to Mick Jagger

-NEW YORK Fashion designer L'Wren Scott, who committed suicide earlier this month, left her entire estate of $9 million (5.4 million pounds) to her long-time boyfriend, Rolling Stones lead singer Mick Jagger, according to a will filed in New York court.
+NEW YORK Fashion designer L'Wren Scott, who committed suicide earlier this month, left her entire estate of $9 million to her long-time boyfriend, Rolling Stones lead singer Mick Jagger, according to a will filed in New York court.

 Scott, 49, a favourite designer of Hollywood stars such as Nicole Kidman and Amy Adams, left jewellery, clothing, furniture, automobiles and property to Jagger, whom she had dated since 2001.